kf99916/JSContextFoundation/README.md

 All other usage is the same as JSContext.
 See [JSContext in the Apple document](https://developer.apple.com/library/ios/documentation/JavaScriptCore/Reference/JSContext_Ref/index.html) for details.

+## Author

+Zheng-Xiang Ke, kf99916@gmail.com

 ## License
-JSContextFoundation is released under a MIT License.
-See LICENSE file for details.
+JSContextFoundation is available under the MIT license.
+See the LICENSE file for more info.